 Some recommendations sent to the Commission are routine matters that receive approval.
 However, as the competitive environment changes and new technology is introduced, complex issues arise more often, and Commission acceptance of Department reports may be affected.

-Factors Beyond Agency's Control That Affect Performance: Legal interpretations made by the Public Utilities Commission; acceptance of reasoning and analyses offered by other parties.
+Factors Beyond Agency's Control that Affect Performance: Errors of law made by the Public Utilities Commission; acceptance of reasoning and analyses offered by other parties.